 In the Photo: Muggah has also suggested the implementation of economic sanctions to force Duterte to bow to international pressure.
 Critics of this plan, however, argue that Western sanctions would in turn pivot the Philippines toward China’s economic interests.
 According to The Guardian editorial, Duterte has even told concerned businesses “to pack up and leave” if they have complaints with his policies, and that Chinese investors would readily take their place.
 Photo Credit: M. Najm

-Nonetheless, Duterte’s drug war continues to draw a swarm of criticism from the international community.
+The doctors at Santa Monica rehab Duterte’s drug war continues to draw a swarm of criticism from the international community.
 In August, UN human rights experts demanded that the Philippines cease the extrajudicial executions.
 In response.
 Duterte deemed the United Nations High Commissioner an “idiot” and threatened to leave the UN.

 Resistance from within the country is also beginning to evolve as an increasing number of civil rights and religious organizations have decried the bloodshed.
 According to USA Today, one study found that 78 percent of Philippine citizens said that they lived in fear that they or someone close to them would be killed.

 Other detractors have pointed to data that appears to prove that the Philippine drug epidemic is largely overestimated by the Duterte administration.
 According to The Guardian, the prevalence rate for drug use in the Philippines hovers around 2.3 percent, or half the global average.
 This figure is significantly lower than the estimated 4 million Filipinos that Duterte claims are drug users.

 “You can’t kill your way out of this problem or jail your way out of this problem,” said Sanho Tree, director of the drug policy program at the Institute for Policy Studies.
 “You can temporarily drive down the market or suppress it, but the moment you let up the pressure it’s going to cause a huge backlash.”